The Texas

 Why not finish one project before starting another?

-I think this comes from some people's assumption that projects take as long as they do because TxDOT and/or their contractors are multi-tasking, and therefore if they only did one project at a time, they could get things done faster.
-But this is simply not the case.
-Road construction just takes time for the reasons explained under "Why does construction take so long?" above.
+I think this comes from some people's assumption that projects take as long as they do because the city/county/TxDOT and/or their contractors are multi-tasking, and therefore if they only did one project at a time, they could get things done faster, but this is a fallacy.
+It's kind of like saying a hospital should only treat one patient at a time.

 Why don't contractors dedicate crews to projects?